Acupuncture for Infertility

 Acupuncture can help increase the uterine lining and can enhance possibilities of implantation during an IVF procedure.
-It helps to increase blood flow to the uterus.
-According to a Swedish Study, acupuncture increases blood flow to the uterine arteries, creating a thicker and more regular lining, allowing for IVF to be more successful.
-Acupuncture also improves ovarian blood flow to increase ovarian response.
+It can help to increase the blood flow to the uterus.
+Acupuncture can help increase blood flow to the uterine arteries, creating a thicker and more regular lining and can help IVF to be more successful.
+Acupuncture can also improve ovarian blood flow to increase ovarian response.
 The timing of these treatments is important.
 They should start at the beginning of the fertility cycle and continue until the embryo transfer date or until the endometrial thickness is 10-12mm.
 Acupuncture is also recommended before and after embryo transfer.

-Research shows that IVF success rates are higher for women who have acupuncture while undergoing IVF.
-A recent study found that women receiving acupuncture were able to conceive within an average of 5.5 weeks compared to 10.67 weeks for the control group who did not receive treatment.
+Often IVF success rates are higher for women who have acupuncture while undergoing IVF.
+Women receiving acupuncture with Ginsen were able to conceive within an average of 5.5 weeks compared to 10 weeks for women who did nit combine TCM and Western treatment types

 Acupuncture can also help reduce some the side effects of the hormone medications that women have to take for an IVF procedure.
 Some women have auto immune issues or high natural killer cells that affect implantation during an IVF cycle.
 Acupuncture can help these patients too.

 After the embryo transfer, acupuncture should continue once per week for the first trimester to help prevent miscarriage.
 The ‘Reproductive and Biomedicine Journal’ by Bart Fauser, went on to say that TCM and acupuncture helped to increase the number of live births by IVF patients, an increase of up to 95% confidence.
 Overall, the study found that IVF with TCM was associated with greater odds of live birth in donor and non-donor cycles.